G.I. Joe: The Atlantis Factor

 G.I.
-Joe: The Atlantis Factor is an action-platform video game developed by KID and published by Capcom for the Nintendo Entertainment System.
+Joe: The Atlantis Factor is an action-platform video game developed by KID and published by Capcom's american division for the Nintendo Entertainment System.
 It was released only in North America in 1992.
-Previously, a G.I.
-Joe video game was released for the NES by Taxan in 1991.
+It is the sequel to KID's previous NES G.I.
+Joe game, G.I.
+Joe, which was published by Taxan the previous year.

 In G.I.
 Joe: The Atlantis Factor, players control a member of the G.I.
 Joe team, a group of highly skilled soldiers, as they battle against the evil organization Cobra.
 The game features multiple levels, each with its own unique environments and enemies.
 Players can collect power-ups and items to enhance their character's abilities and weapons, and can also call on other members of the G.I.
 Joe team for assistance.

 G.I.
 Joe: The Atlantis Factor received mixed reviews upon release, with some praising its challenging gameplay and strong graphics, while others criticized its repetitive nature.

 Gameplay

 The game's format is similar to that of Capcom's Bionic Commando series, with an overhead map of the various stages.
 In order to progress, the player must navigate the map and clear each sub-stage leading up to one of several Cobra bases.
 Once in a base, the player must fight through hostile Cobra forces and also complete a secondary mission (such as rescuing hostages, setting bombs, or locating a key item).
 Each base stage concludes with a battle against a Cobra leader (Overkill, Cesspool, Firefly, Major Bludd, Destro, and Cobra Commander).

 There are several playable characters in the game: General Hawk, Roadblock, Wet Suit, Snake Eyes, Storm Shadow, and Duke.
 At the beginning of the game, the player can only use Hawk, and must unlock the other characters one by one by completing other stages.
 Once players have discovered a character, they can "decide" which characters will come with them, and alternate between them during gameplay by pressing the “pause” button and accessing the pause menu.
 Each character has their own agility, stamina and strength rating, although they are not shown unlike the previous game.

 In addition to the playable characters, Gung-Ho, Spirit, and Big Bear can be summoned to support the player by refilling life or weapon ammunition, though they must first be rescued by completing certain sub-stages.
 Stalker also appears but only in cutscenes, as he coordinates the mission from the G.I.
 Joe base.